umangbdoshi/MessageProcessingSystem/README.md

 ## Code Solution README

 ### Overview
-JP Morgan Ireland interview coding task
+JP Morgan Ireland interview coding task.

 This code solution focuses on solving the problem rather than its structure.
 While it may not be production-ready, the core logic is sound and effectively processes messages from the TestData.txt file.
 The application logs output after every 10th message and pauses after processing the 50th message.

 ### Features